 Matthew has worked with Amnesty International, Fairtrade Foundation, University of Liverpool, Greenpeace, 38 Degrees, The Scarman Trust, Campaign against the Arms Trade, Centre for Alternative Technology, Co-operatives UK and Friends of the Earth.
 He is a member of the Rhizome Cooperative- a coop specialising in conflict resolution, consensus building and facilitation of contentious issues.

-A unique day of interactive and participatory learning to build your confidence as facilitator or workshop leader.
+A unique day of interactive and participatory learning to build your skills and confidence as a facilitator, meeting organiser or workshop leader.

-You will develop your skills and attitudes as a facilitator in working with diverse groups and using participatory processes.
+You will also develop your skills and attitudes as a facilitator in working with diverse groups and using participatory processes.
 We'll look at what it means to be in the mind-set of a facilitator rather than to just ‘do facilitation’.
-The day will also build your confidence and give you a solid basis on which to develop your own style and techniques.

 Who should attend this course?